-The Company also maintains a legacy information technology system to manage the easyfinancial services' loan book, customer information and lending transactions.
-Following the discovery of the Employee Fraud, management, in conjunction with independent advisors and the Audit Committee, developed a series of recommendations to enhance easyfinancial's internal controls, including recommended enhancements to the legacy information technology system.
-During 2011 those recommendations were implemented.
-The Company also implemented a new electronic automated loan decisioning tool partnering with a recognized global leader in credit and information technology.
-The Company continued to upgrade its current loan application software utilized by easyfinancial to improve the monitoring of key performance indicators and establish stronger authentication controls.
-The project to replace and upgrade the core loan software system is well underway and the new system will be implemented in 2012.
+The Company also maintains a central information technology system to manage the easyfinancial services' loan book, customer information and lending transactions.
+During 2011, the Company implemented a new electronic automated loan decisioning tool partnering with a recognized global leader in credit and information technology.
+In October 2012, the Company replaced and upgraded its core loan software system which improved the monitoring of key performance indicators, established stronger authentication controls and provided a platform that is scalable as the size of the business increases in the future.
+The core loan software system provides extensive management and exception reporting which enables management to continuously monitor the business for performance, compliance and risk.